Failure – The Best Teacher

 When you speak about owning a business in the past tense, the next question you get 100% of the time is, “what happened”?

-So, remember when I mentioned earlier that we implemented a new Sales training program?
+So, remember when I mentioned earlier that we implemented a new sales training program?
 Well, it was remarkably successful.
-At the time of closing, our total monthly sales averaged around 500K – 600K.
+At the time of our purchase, total monthly sales averaged around 500K – 600K.
 A 700K month was rare and only occurred during the busy season.
-Well, in July 2018 we hit our first $1M month, and our business never recovered from it.
+Well, in July 2018 we hit our first $1M month, and the business never recovered from it.

-Due to the nature of the work, business, and location, we were in a non-stop Recruiting and training cycle as we were constantly needing to replacing Sales employees and Fabricators.
+Due to the nature of the work, business, and location, we were in a non-stop recruiting and training cycle as we were constantly needing to replace sales employees and fabricators.
 I am not sure if I went a week without interviewing someone during our final miserable year.